Towards an M5-Brane Model II: Metric String Structures: Higher gauge theory

 This is in fact a rather generic feature of higher gauge theories constructed from unadjusted Weil algebras, cf.~\cite{Jurco:2018sby}.
 The BRST complex of a higher gauge theory based on a Lie $n$-algebra for $n>1$ is open and requires the fake curvatures, which are all curvature forms except for the top one, to vanish.

-We can now finally fix our definition of an adjusted Weil algebra: \begin{definition} We call a Weil algebra \underline{adjusted}, if the resulting BRST complex for $\frg$-connection objects is closed.
+We can now finally define the notion of adjusted Weil algebra: \begin{definition} We call a Weil algebra \underline{adjusted}, if the resulting BRST complex for $\frg$-connection objects is closed.
 That is, $Q_{\rm BRST}^2=0$ without invoking any equations of motion. \end{definition} We will find in section~\ref{ssec:local_connections_ordinary_string_structures} that the Weil algebras introduced in sections~\ref{ssec:Weil_adj_sk} and~\ref{ssec:Weil_adj_l} are indeed adjusted in this sense.